The clustering of luminous red galaxies at z $\sim$ 0.7 from eBOSS and BOSS data: Observations and data

 Motivated by the success of BOSS \citep{Bolton_2012, Dawson_BOSS, Eisenstein_2011, APO_Gunn, Smee_2013}, eBOSS will explore a larger volume and higher redshift of the universe (\citealt{eBOSS_Dawson}).
 As a six-year program, the primary scientific goals of eBOSS are to provide the first high precision measurements of baryon acoustic oscillations (BAO) and redshift space distortions (RSD) in the redshift range $0.6 < z < 2.0$ \citep{Zhao_eBOSS}.
 Measurements of the expansion history in this redshift range contain important information about the transition from cosmic deceleration to acceleration.
 Here, we focus on the eBOSS LRG sample, which extends the BOSS galaxy sample to higher redshift, probing the range $0.6<z<1.0$ with a target density of $~60$ deg$^{-2}$.
 The LRG target selection is based on $ugriz$ (\citealt{Fukugita_1996}) SDSS imaging data combined with infrared photometry from Wide-Field Infrared Survey Explorer (WISE; \citealt{WISE_Wright}).
 The use of infrared data allows selections of fainter optical targets at higher redshift while minimizing stellar contamination of the sample.
 A full description of the target selection algorithm, including tests for systematics, is presented in \citet{LRG_Prakash}.

-The eBOSS LRG target selection imposes a bright limit of $i=19.9$, making the eBOSS sample nearly complementary to the BOSS CMASS sample, which used SDSS imaging only to probe the redshift range $0.4<z<0.7$.
+The eBOSS LRG target selection imposes a bright limit of $i=19.9$, making the eBOSS sample nearly complementary to the BOSS CMASS sample, which used SDSS imaging only to probe the redshift range $0.4<z<0.7$ (see details in \citealt{Reid_2016}).
 For the clustering analysis in this paper, we combine the eBOSS LRGs with the high-redshift tail of the CMASS sample.
 The motivation for this combination is two fold: (1) HOD analysis typically assumes that a sample of galaxies is complete, in the sense that it includes all galaxies above some mass or luminosity threshold.
 (2) The cosmology analysis with eBOSS is likely to merge the two catalogs; this increases the density of the sample without decreasing the median redshift.
+Like other LRG selections, our combined sample of eBOSS+BOSS galaxies is not a complete sample, either in terms of luminosity or stellar mass.
+Color cuts will introduce some incompleteness, while the flux limit of the target selection will create incompleteness at the higher redshift region of the sample.
+The completeness of BOSS LRG samples has been quantified by \cite{leauthaud_etal:16} and \cite{tinker_etal:16_boss} using ancillary datasets to augment the BOSS samples.
+Such samples do not currently exist for eBOSS, thus the analysis presented here comes with the caveat that the measured clustering and derived halo occupation may be biased relative to a stellar-mass complete sample.
+We will discuss this in the context of HOD modeling in section 4.

 Figure \ref{Mag_z} shows the distribution of $i$-band magnitude as a function of redshift for both BOSS-CMASS and eBOSS LRGs.
 At $z<0.75$, the complementarity of the eBOSS and BOSS samples is clear, with BOSS populating the bright end of the distribution.
 The slight overlap between BOSS and eBOSS galaxies is due to the bright limit in eBOSS using ``model" magnitudes, while the faint limit in CMASS was enforced with ``cmodel" magnitudes (see \citealt{Stoughton_2002, Abazajian_2004}, for details of the magnitudes and further discussion).
 The smaller scatter between these two quantities causes some overlap in the $i$-band distribution.
 At $z>0.75$, the combined sample is dominated by eBOSS galaxies due to the flux limit of BOSS.